ee454-team-25/power-flow-solver/README.md

 ## Power System Analysis

-This application analyzes a 14-bus power system and solves it usign the newton-Raphson method.
+This application analyzes a 14-bus power system and solves it using the Newton-Raphson method.